16 Nov 2021

 A wiliji cradled in a capture bag by Nyikina Mangala Rangers before release © Leigh-Ann Woolley / WWF-Australia

 (pictured left to right: L-R: Shaquille Millindee, Modra Green, Redman Watson, Redman Charles (Nyikina Mangala Rangers, Walalakoo Aboriginal Corporation) The wiliji is unique to Walalakoo Country in the Kimberley.
-It is a culturally significant native Australian animal, particularly to First Nations people in the surrounding area.
+It is a culturally significant native Australian animal, particularly to First Nations People in the surrounding area.
 For Modra Green and Tyrese Skeen of Nyikina Mangala Rangers, encountering the wiliji up close is always a special moment.

 “I enjoyed holding the wiliji.
 The fur was really soft compared to a normal kangaroo”, Tyrese excitedly confirms.
 “Very soft just like holding a baby”, new dad and Head Ranger Modra gushes, comparing the feeling to cradling his then one-month-old son.